flux-framework/rfc/spec_5.rst

 =============

 The broker module loader SHALL launch the module’s ``mod_main()`` in a new thread.
-The ``broker.insmod`` response is deferred until the module state transitions out of FLUX_MODSTATE_INIT.
+The ``module.load`` response is deferred until the module state transitions out of FLUX_MODSTATE_INIT.
 If it transitions immediately to FLUX_MODSTATE_EXITED, and the ``errnum`` value is nonzero, an error response SHALL be returned as described in RFC 3.